humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-20-speed-up-your-javascript-part-2.md

         });

 Calling `fibonacci(40)` using this code results in only 40 calls to the function, a vast improvement over the original.
-The overall lesson from memoization is that you should never calculate the same result twice; if there&#8217;s a value you&#8217;ll need more than once, store it for later use rather than running the code to generate it again.
+The overall lesson from memoization is that you should never calculate the same result twice; if there's a value you'll need more than once, store it for later use rather than running the code to generate it again.

-The final thing that causes functions to execute slowly is, as mentioned previously, that it&#8217;s just doing too much.
-Usually it&#8217;s because of a pattern such as this:
+The final thing that causes functions to execute slowly is, as mentioned previously, that it's just doing too much.
+Usually it's because of a pattern such as this:

     function doAlot(){
         doSomething();